Meet the Good Therapy Team

 Her approach is guided by the belief that people thrive when they feel a true sense of

 belonging, and she’s excited to bring that same energy and care into her clinical work.
-She is

 She looks forward to pursuing her Certified Alcohol and Drug Counselor (CADC) credential and building a career in private practice.